 If you are new to this little corner of the soap world, you don't know me.
 I am Bee from Sorcery Soap, founder of soap dough.

 If you do know me, you might not know this story.

 That's a big thing to lay at your feet, that you are reading from someone who created something, well to be clear, brought forward and catalyzed something that the world had not seen before.
-Soap dough has been around, as a by-product of hand made and industrustrially made soap.
+Soap dough has been around, as a by-product of hand made and industrial made soap.

-Soap dough, in this form, with this process had not been seen before I brought it into focus.
-This information has taken me years to realize, and hardest, to acknowledge.
+Soap dough, in this form, with this process, had not been seen before I brought it into focus.
+This information has taken me years to realize and hardest to acknowledge.

 In the beginning I was baffled anyone wanted to know about this stuff I was calling "soap dough", as it seemed rather obvious.
-Those ideas that seems obvious to one are not always obvious to others, and why I'm writing this post.
+Those ideas that seems obvious to one are not always obvious to others and why I'm writing this post.

 In the beginning I was asked to join a group - this part is unclear, either she put a notification for a group or I was asked to join - but either way I joined the group.
 It was an experimental group to write a book.
 (I felt honored to be considered, because the woman asking was a soap celebrity.
 Or in my mind, anyway.)
 The claim was to write a book in 8 weeks.

 I have been writing for many years, been in many groups, studied at university and college and participated in having my work published on many occasions.
 And, writing takes practice.
 One must read and write a lot.
 Some of us need more practice than others, and I'm one of the former.
 It had been years since I wrote a book and thought it would be good practice.